phyphox/expdb-generator/content/de/instructions/test/neu.md

   - 'Household items'
   - 'Basic experiment material'
   - 'Special equipment'
-tags: # All Tag start upper-case expect for 'phyphox'.
+# All Tag start upper-case expect for 'phyphox'.
 This list can be expanded!
+tags:
   - 'phyphox'
   - 'Smartphone'
   - 'Experiment'
   - 'Gyroscope'
   - 'Coil'
 ---
 # Neu

-*Put short description of the content here*
+This file is full of examples of what to do with Markdown.

 ## A Midsummer Night's Dream

 Written around 1595 or 1596 by William Shakespeare.[^1]

-This file is full of examples of what to do with Markdown.

 ### Act I, Scene 1 {#example-id}
 Enter THESEUS, HIPPOLYTA, PHILOSTRATE, and Attendants